SeriousOldMan/Simulator-Controller/README.md

 ### To Do

-After firing out one release per week during the last few weeks, the project will slow down a little bit from now on.
-But the development of Simulator Controller still goes on, and I am sure that we will end up in a two weeks cycle in the long run.
-My own list of ideas in the [backlog](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Backlog) is always long enough for at least three more releases and if you want to propose a feature to be included in the backlog, you can open an enhancement issue on GitHub or join the [Discord community](https://discord.gg/5N8JrNr48H) and post your idea on the #request-a-feature channel...
+The list of ideas in the [backlog](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Backlog) is always long enough for at least three more releases and if you want to propose a feature to be included in the backlog, you can open an enhancement issue on GitHub or join the [Discord community](https://discord.gg/5N8JrNr48H) and post your idea on the #request-a-feature channel...

 ### License